 So, the question is: What is social commerce?
 And how to apply it?

-social commerce is the employment of social media channels to advertise and sell products or services, facilitating transactions.
+Social commerce is the employment of social media channels to advertise and sell products or services, facilitating transactions.
 Simply put, it integrates all eCommerce functions and purchasing processes directly into social networking sites.
-With social commerce, customers can experience all the shopping journey – from product finding, choosing to check out process – on social media, without leaving the app or redirecting to any website.
+With social commerce, customers can experience the shopping journey, from product finding to choosing to check out process, on social media, without leaving the app or redirecting to any website.

 As of 2021, Facebook has over 2.8 billion active users, while Instagram has more than 1 billion.
-These statistics demonstrate social media platforms are lucrative markets for businesses’ growth.
-Moreover, more than 87% of online shoppers stated that social media formes their shopping decisions.
+These statistics demonstrate social media platforms are lucrative markets for business growth.
+Moreover, more than 87% of online shoppers stated that social media forms their shopping decisions.
 So, why not let them make the payment right away on social media instead of redirecting somewhere else?

 For businesses that want to be more competitive, they should consolidate social commerce into their sales channels.
 Undoubtedly, social commerce has brought several benefits to these companies.
 We have listed some of them below.

 As stated previously, social commerce helps online customers to complete their payments more accessible and faster.
-It eliminates the friction in the buying journey, streamlines the check-out process, and is a crucial key to increase conversion rates, reduce bounce rates.
+It eliminates the friction in the buying journey, streamlines the check-out process, and is a crucial key to increasing conversion rates and reducing bounce rates.
 Therefore, customers can enjoy a seamless shopping experience.